jlinville1/website/docs/about/projects/utd-survival-guide.md

 It seems like there are dozens of places to get information but that they're scattered throughout university websites, isolated in external websites like Rate My Professors, and hidden in online forums like [r/utdallas](https://reddit.com/r/utdallas).
-The Guide contains academic, personal, and career information for students of all majors in one place.
+The Guide contains academic, personal, and career information that is relevant to students of all majors and backgrounds.

 Have you ever been asked "What is a "Tobor"?" or "Who is Enarc?"?
 Have you ever wondered how to balance working part time with being a full-time student?
 How